cawlin/orca-simple-mac-setup/README.md

 You are now ready to make a sounds!
 Check out Allieway Audio's [ORCA Sequencer Intro Youtube Video](https://www.youtube.com/watch?v=RaI_TuISSJE&t=116s) or the [Orca documentation](https://github.com/hundredrabbits/Orca).

 Have fun!
 You can use this same technique for setting up more complex Virtual Synthesizer enviroments or DAWs like Ableton.
-Each tool may have require slightly different steps but the princples are the same.
+Each tool may have require slightly different steps but the principles are the same.

 ![Midi Setup](https://github.com/cawlin/orca-simple-mac-setup/blob/master/images/orca-dex-gif)